nxtwave/angular-lazyload/README.md

 ### Entry

 The entry for the app bundle starts at the top of the application with application module.
-The app bundle will include the main feature bundle, but it will not include the secondary feature bundles to be loaded lazily.
+The app bundle will include all application code.

 The entry for the vendor bundle sets an array of vendor library modules, including angular, angular router, ocLazyLoad, and bootstrap.
 All vendor library modules will be bundled into a single